funkygao/fae/README.md

 ### TODO

+*   [ ] engine pass tcpClient.RemoteAddr to Context, Servant will know the client better
+*   [ ] engine record all err msg counter
 *   [ ] bad performance related blocks
     - getSession()
 *   [ ] use jumbo frame to increase MTU 1500 -> 9000 to increase tcp throughput